Jessica Rowe: 2013–2018: Studio 10

 In September 2013, Rowe returned to Network Ten to co-host their new morning TV show Studio 10.
 The show premiered on 4 November 2013 and alongside Rowe were fellow co-hosts Ita Buttrose, Sarah Harris and Joe Hildebrand.
 In 2015 the show welcomed Denise Drysdale as its fifth co-host.
 On 12 October 2016 it came in second on the OzTAM TV ratings.
 Studio 10 is on air 8.30am – 12.00pm Monday – Friday on Network Ten.

 In January 2015, Rowe was announced as a Member of the Order of Australia at 2015 Australia Day honours for her mental health advocacy.
 She said she was "incredibly humbled and just blessed" to receive the honour and joked, "I was hoping I might get a tiara.
 It's the little girl in me!"

 In July 2015, Rowe played The Empress in Bonnie Lythgoe's stage production of Aladdin and his Wondrous Lamp at the State Theatre in Sydney, Australia.
 Ian Dickson and Beau Ryan also appeared in the production.

 In August 2015, Rowe published her memoir Is This My Beautiful Life?
 (Allen & Unwin), in which she shared insights into her professional career as well as her battles with postnatal depression.
 The Sydney Morning Herald said "The impact of her revealing memoir should not be underestimated."

 In September 2015, Rowe fronted a television and print campaign for Woolworths supermarkets.
 She had worked as a checkout assistant at her local Woolworths supermarket during her schooling years in 1987.

 In March 2018, Rowe announced her departure from Studio 10, citing a desire to spend more time with her children.
-However it is widely reported that Rowe did not leave the station voluntarily but instead Channel 10 was planning to fire Rowe for over a year.
+However it is widely reported that Rowe did not leave the station voluntarily but instead Network Ten was planning to fire Rowe for over a year.

+Podcast

+In August 2021, Rowe launched The Jess Rowe Big Talk Show Podcast produced by LiSTNR.
+The podcast uncovers the hidden struggles of famous individuals who, despite their success, face the same challenges as everyone else.